JBKahn/Blog/_posts/2014-05-03-starting-the-blog.md

 ### Starting Out

-As much as I'd like to put out my first post today, It's been a long day and I'm currently working on my new website to go with this blog.
+As much as I'd like to put out my first post today, It has been a long day and I'm currently working on my new website to go with this blog.
 More content to follow.